highbyte/dotnet-6502/docs/tools/remote-control/examples.md

 # Examples

-End-to-end automation patterns for typical C64 tasks.
+End-to-end automation patterns for typical 6502 system tasks.
 The first section uses the [`dotnet-6502-remote`](remote-client.md) CLI; the following sections show equivalent recipes using raw TCP from Bash and PowerShell.

 For the protocol and full command reference, see [TCP protocol](tcp-protocol.md).